-Interest received was lower than forecast as a result of lower average interest rates and a lower average balance in the mortgage portfolio caused by a reduced lending limit.
+Interest received was lower than forecast as a result of lower average interest rates and lower average balance in the mortgage portfolio.

 Loan repayments received

 Higher discharge volumes resulted in higher loan repayments received.

 Finance costs were lower than forecast as a result of lower average interest rates and lower levels of borrowings.